 The sculpture "is about life and how you foster life; how you allow things to grow and facilitate the growth of those things," he says.
-"It is intended to be a very generous object, a giving tree of sorts.
-There are a lot of bread-crumbs that lead to my interests and my personal story but it is also the collective story of us, in a sense; music, life, things being nutrured, taught.
-There is the opportunity for exploration and the sense of domesticity inside the object that, in some was, makes it become a home."
+"It is intended to be a very gener-ous object, a giving tree of sorts.
+There are a lot of bread-crumbs that lead to my interests and my personal story but it is also the collective story of us, in a sense: music, life, things being nutruced, taught.
+There is the opportu-nity for exploration and the sense of domesticity inside be object that, in some ways, makes it become a home."